-This famous space has been restored to its former glory, including the original Grade II listed mosaic by British artist John Piper, and is the home of a 24-hour concierge service.
+This famous space (dubbed 'The Stage Door') has been restored to its former glory, including the original Grade II listed mosaic by British artist John Piper, and is the home of a 24-hour concierge service.

 The residents’ lounge is a relaxing environment to enjoy a drink and meet friends or neighbours.
 With generous amounts of seating both inside and outside – in the private gardens – there’s quiet areas for meetings, sociable areas for visitors, and separate rooms for private dinners or functions.

-A residents’ screening room shows the latest films and sporting events, and is also available to hire for private screenings.
+The residents’ screening room shows the latest films and sporting events, and is available to book for private screenings.

 The sweeping curve of private gardens between The Helios and The Crescent have been designed by landscape architects Gillespies with a distinctly English garden feel, stocked with native species from local nurseries and raised areas for shade and privacy.